michael-sumner/go-make-things/content/articles/2022/2022-06-08-how-i-implement-location-based-pricing.md

 I've looked into various calculators and third-party APIs, and even tried to do my own math on the Big Mac Index.
 I never felt confident about the results.

-But then I found [this Pricing Parity Calculator](https://www.exportator.com/purchasing-power-parity-pricing-calculator) that uses data from the OECD and World Bank.
-It's simple, clear, and I can reason about the math.
+~~But then I found [this Pricing Parity Calculator](https://www.exportator.com/purchasing-power-parity-pricing-calculator) that uses data from the OECD and World Bank.
+It's simple, clear, and I can reason about the math.~~

-So that's what I use.
+The calculator I used to use went offline after Heroku got rid of their free plans.
+I now use [the PPP API](https://purchasing-power-parity.com/), but manually store discount amounts for supported countries rather than calling it live for each purchase.

 ## What about cheaters?